jimmyislive/blog/content/posts/stamp-collection.md

 Somewhere during my teenage years I stopped though.
 And the album went onto a shelf.
 My mom found it with some of my old stuff at home and when I went for a vacation she gave it to me.
 I brought it back with me and then...back it went onto another shelf and then the attic.
 Several moves, houses and kids later, I found it again while cleaning up some old stuff.

 And here we are.
 The album seems to have made it a point of constantly being found.
-So this time i'm going to immortalize it...online.
-Below i've uploaded images of the stamps I collected as a 10 year old kid !
+So this time I'm going to immortalize it...online.
+Below I've uploaded images of the stamps I collected as a 10 year old kid !
 Enjoy...

 {{< figure src="/images/stamps/stamps1.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps2.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps3.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps4.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps5.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps6.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps7.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps8.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps9.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps10.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps11.jpeg">}}
+---
 {{< figure src="/images/stamps/stamps12.jpeg">}}